JkHz/namethatpup/README.md

 ----
 ## How to get started
-1. Fork and clone down this repo from *URL*
+1. Fork and clone down this [repo](https://github.com/JkHz/namethatpup)

 2. Open a terminal window and run `npm install` to install dependencies.